celestiaorg/orchestrator-relayer/docs/bootstrapper.md

-# QGB bootstrapper
+# Blobstream bootstrapper

-To bootstrap the QGB P2P network, we use the bootstrapper QGB node type to accept connections from freshly created orchestrators/relayers and share its peer table with them.
+To bootstrap the Blobstream P2P network, we use the bootstrapper Blobstream node type to accept connections from freshly created orchestrators/relayers and share its peer table with them.

 ## How to run

-### Install the QGB binary
+### Install the Blobstream binary

-Make sure to have the QGB binary installed.
-Check [the QGB binary page](https://docs.celestia.org/nodes/qgb-binary) for more details.
+Make sure to have the Blobstream binary installed.
+Check [the Blobstream binary page](https://docs.celestia.org/nodes/blobstream-binary) for more details.

 ### Init the store